lindseytummond/trainScheduler/README.md

         * Frequency -- in minutes

-2. Code this app to calculate when the next train will arrive; this should be relative to the current time.
+2. App calculates when the next train will arrive; relative to the current time.

-3. Users from many different machines must be able to view same train times.
+3. Users from many different machines are able to view same train times.

-4. Styling and theme are completely up to you.
-Get Creative!

 <a href="https://lindseytummond.github.io/trainScheduler/." target="_blank">
    <img src="assets/images/train-complete.png">